 Once you understand how survey questions are analyzed, you should take note of the overarching survey question(s) that you're trying to solve.
 Perhaps, it's "How do respondents rate our brand?"

 Then, look at survey questions that answer this research question, such as "How likely are you to recommend our brand to others?"
 Segmenting your survey questions will isolate data that are relevant to your goals.

 Additionally, it's important to ask both close-ended and open-ended questions.

 A close-ended survey question gives a limited set of answers.
-Respondents can't explain their answer, they can only choose one.
+Respondents can't explain their answer and they can only choose from pre-determined options.
 These questions could be yes or no, multiple-choice, checkboxes, dropdown, or a scale question.
 Asking a variety of questions is important to get the best data.

 An open-ended survey question will ask the respondent to explain their opinion.
 For example, in an NPS survey, you'll ask how likely a customer is to recommend your brand.
 After that, you might consider asking customers to explain their choice.
 This could be something like "Why or why wouldn't you recommend our product to your friends/family?"

 Quantitative data is valuable because it uses statistics to draw conclusions.
 While qualitative data can bring more interesting insights about a topic, this information is subjective, making it harder to analyze.
 Quantitative data, however, comes from close-ended questions which can be converted into a numeric value.
 Once data is quantified, it's much easier to compare results and identify trends in customer behavior.